 He convinced few contemporaries.
 Around the world, especially in the United States, hostile geologists denounced Wegener as a dilettante, a superficial interloper, and just dead wrong, according to Mott Greene, the author of a new biography of him.
 The coastal likenesses were a coincidence, they said.
 In 1930, the discredited Wegener died on Greenland in yet another attempt to find physical proof of the theory.

-Until recently, much of the research in plate tectonics was being conducted with primitive tools.
 It took four decades before a chance discovery revived his theories.
 In World War II, the US Navy had recorded sonar and other readings to track and evade German submarines, an exercise that resulted in spectacular maps of the seafloor.
 The Navy was so beguiled that, once the fighting was over, it poured funding into continued ocean research.
 In the 1950s, American and British scientists studying the Earth’s crust at the sea bottom discovered that the Earth’s magnetic field wasn’t stationary as was supposed, but had regularly flipped throughout history.
 The “magnetic signature” it left behind in rocks as they cooled and formed pieces of crust showed that at times, magnetic north was near the geographic north pole, and other times the south pole.
 But the signatures were confusing—they made it seem as if the magnetic poles hadn’t just flipped, but also moved all around the Earth’s surface.
 In a flurry of papers through the 1960s, however, the scientists cleared everything up—it was the continents that had moved.
 Generally speaking, Wegener had been right.

 Only generally speaking, though.
 The continents themselves did not actually drift; they instead were found to rest like light Styrofoam atop slabs of dense rock—tectonic plates millions of square miles in size, made of silicon, magnesium and aluminum.
 It was the plates that jostled for position, pushing up mountains, shifting and causing earthquakes, interacting with the mantle below in a churning system that produced volcanoes—in effect a living machine, taking the land masses along with them for the ride.